Thinking about buying a new house or possibly buying land so you can commence building a house to your specifications? Here’s what you need to know.

 When you are buying a home, what you see is what you get.
 And you can upgrade or change rooms and appliances as you wish.
 When it comes to building your own home you get choose every detail and create your dream home from the ground up, which makes it feel like your own from the get-go.

-You get to choose the size and number of stories down to interior details.
+You get to choose everything, from the size and number of stories and rooms down to interior details.
 Once your new home is complete you can also rest easy knowing that since everything in your home is new, you most likely won’t have to replace anything any time soon, unlike moving into an existing home.